 Informal Bids—All purchases less than $10,000 may be made in the open market without newspaper notice, but shall whenever possible be based upon at least three competitive bids.
 T.C.A. § 49-2-203(a)(3)(B).

 Vendor Lists—School districts which have a purchasing division may use a comprehensive vendor list for the purpose of soliciting competitive bids as long as the vendors on the list are given notice to bid and the purchasing division periodically advertises in a newspaper of general circulation in the county for vendors and updates the list of vendors after the advertisement.
-T.C.A. § 49-2-203(a)(3)(A).
+T.C.A. § 49-2-203(a)(3)(B)(iii).

 Construction Contracts—Contracts for construction of or additions to existing school buildings in excess of $10,000 are to be made by competitive bids with public notice at least 10 days in advance of accepting bids for the construction, and the board must award the contract to the lowest and best bidder.
 If no bid is within the budgetary limits set by the board for construction, the board may negotiate with the lowest and best bidder to bring the cost of construction within the funds available, with the approval of the commissioner of education.
 T.C.A. § 49-2-203(a)(3)(C)(i).

 Construction Management Services—Construction management services are deemed to be professional services that are to be procured through a request for proposals process stating the service requirements and factors used for evaluating the proposals.
 The factors to be considered include the construction manager’s qualifications and experience on similar projects, qualifications of personnel assigned to the project, fees, and any other criteria deemed relevant.
 Cost cannot be the sole criterion.
 Construction managers cannot perform actual construction work except in instances where bids have been solicited twice and no bids have been submitted.
 A school system can perform work on its project with its own employees and have a construction manager perform the coordination and oversight of the project.
 Actual construction work under the direction of the construction manager must be competitively bid.
-Construction management for school construction or additions may be performed by (1) a licensed general contractor, as long as none of the services performed by the general contractor involve architectural and engineering services, unless, with regard to those services, the general contractor is also licensed as an architect or engineer; or (2) a licensed architect or engineer, as long as none of the services performed by the architect or engineer involve any of the services required to be performed by a contractor, unless, with regard to those services, the architect or engineer is also licensed as a contractor.
+Construction management for school construction or additions may be performed by (1) a general contractor licensed in Tennessee, as long as none of the services performed by the general contractor involve architectural and engineering services, unless, with regard to those services, the general contractor is also licensed as an architect or engineer; or (2) a licensed architect or engineer, as long as none of the services performed by the architect or engineer involve any of the services required to be performed by a contractor, unless, with regard to those services, the architect or engineer is also licensed as a contractor.
 T.C.A. § 49-2-203(a)(3)(C)(ii)-(iv).